 In 2013, I visited Nepal for the first time, My cousin suggested I go to Nepal.
 I’d never even thought of it before.
-I had no idea of the rich culture and depth in this place, despite my years of interest in Spiritual things.
+I had no idea of the rich culture and depth of this place, despite my years of interest in meditation and the Spiritual journey.
 She said “You will love it Kate, it is so you!”
-So on a whim and trying to heal from a divorce I booked my flight, taking my 15 year old son with me.
+So on a whim I booked my flight, taking my 15 year old son with me.
 On this occasion Nepal spoke to my heart and I felt so much lighter, I grieved this place upon leaving 3 weeks later and vowed to be back.

 Two years later in 2015, once again I found myself back in Nepal.
 It drew me back.

-My intent to experience new areas of the country, meditate, yoga and just be.
+My intent to experience new areas of the country, meditate, do yoga and just be.

 This time nothing could have prepared me for what was to come.
-The Earthquake happened and I was in Kathmandu.
-Luckily my son had just left the country on a different flight and here I was in the capital alone and experiencing another life changing event.
+The Earthquake happened, I was in Kathmandu alone and experiencing another life changing event.
 You can read more about that in my blog.

-Our passion to show people “our Nepal” through heart and soul, through family and community, in a way that allows people to feel and connect, is what makes our trek special and unique.
-We are family here, we invite you to join our family in Nepal and experience real Nepali life.
+Our passion is to show people the “real” Nepal through heart and soul, through family and community and in a way that allows people to feel and connect.
+It is what makes our trek special and unique.
+We are family here, we invite you to join our family in Nepal and experience family life.
 Not tourist life.
-We want you to finish our trek feeling forever inspired.
-We want you to feel the depth of the Nepalise heart and soul and take it with you.
+We invite you to finish our trek feeling forever inspired.
+We invite you to feel the depth of the Nepalese heart and soul and take it with you.

 The beautiful Kali Gandaki River flowing beside us, gently guiding us to let go.
 With every step your heart is opening to let more love in.

 Nepal relies on tourism to survive.
 There is no industry here.
 The unemployment rate is at 79%.
 Whilst change is happening here, there is a long way to go.
-Preserving culture is important, it is what has kept these people surviving in a country that up until 25 years ago was mostly traversed on foot.
+Preserving culture is important, it is what has kept these people surviving in a country that up until 25 years ago, was mostly traversed on foot.
 This means it is one of the best places to trek in the world.
-It is without a doubt a nature lovers, trekkers paradise.
+Without a doubt a nature lovers, trekkers paradise.